How To Decide If Family And Couples Therapy Is Right For You

 Though it’s always your decision whether to seek therapy for difficulties in your closest relationships, we can point to a few signals that it’s worth considering.

-Do you feel like you and your partner (or you and your children) keep having the same arguments over and over?
+Do you notice that you and your partner (or you and your children) keep having the same arguments over and over?
 Or do you seem to routinely hurt one another’s feelings in the same way?

 When you’re seeing no progress in resolving the negative patterns in your romantic or family life, it may be time to seek an outside perspective.
 A therapist can provide a neutral viewpoint on the situation, perhaps seeing things you’re overlooking.
 They can also offer some strategies for breaking out of these unhelpful cycles.